Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 The following options are available for columns:

-- **Product backlog**: priority, or status (only columns for Requested, Under Review, Rejected, and Accepted are shown)
+- **Product backlog**: priority, or status
 - **Release backlog**: priority, person, or status (see additional information below)
 - **Sprint backlog**: priority, person, or status (see additional information below)

-!!! info "What statuses show on the release or sprint backlogs"
+!!! info "What statuses show"
-    In the release backlog and sprint backlog, the following rules are applied to determine what columns show (what statuses are visible):
+    What statuses shown on the board depends on how the [template](../../Spira-Administration-Guide/Template-Requirements/#statuses) has been configured.
+In short:

-    - The statuses Requested, Under Review, Rejected, and Accepted are not visible
+    - if the template does not have requirement statuses customized for the boards, then all statuses with a transition to and from them will show in the order they appear on the workflow admin screens
-    - Other statuses are shown if, across all workflows, the status has at least one transition from it to another status *and* are transitioned to from another status.
-For example, "Developed" will be shown if you can transition to it (e.g. from "In Progress") and you can transition from it (e.g. to "Tested")
+    - if the template has customized requirement statuses for boards, then statuses chosen to be shown will show, in the order specified in the template.

 There are no expand/collapse buttons for columns.